AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

 rounded up to 5.0 or rounded down to 4.0.
 This is the way each rounding attribute works in this case:

-- :ada:`'Rounding` rounds away from zero.
+- :ada:`Rounding` rounds away from zero.
 Positive floating-point values are rounded up, while negative floating-point values are rounded down when the value is between two integer values.
 For example: